aliceolmstead/R-PDOT-files/README.txt

 Download files from git.

 Open a Terminal and navigate to the appropriate directory.
-I moved my folder is on the desktop, so I would type:
+I moved my unzipped folder to the desktop, so I would type:

 cd Desktop/R-PDOT-files-master